FaroukBENGHARSSALLAH/deploy-heroku/Spring MVC.md

 - [x] Procfile,
 - [x] Webapp-runner

-For a procfile, you can the in-folder file.
+For a procfile, you can copy the in-folder file.

 For the webapp runner, it's a maven pluguin; add it in the POM file

- You can use my API using this maven dependency :

   ```